-Per Land Development Code 25-8-642, no mitigation shall be required for the removal of any regulated tree determined by the City Arborist to be dead, diseased, or an imminent hazard.
+Per Land Development Code 25-8-642, no mitigation shall be required for the removal of any regulated tree determined by the City Arborist to be dead, diseased beyond rehabilitation, or constitute an imminent hazard.

 b.
 Mitigation-Exempt Species

 No mitigation shall be required for removal of one of the following species: